obinkytt/Cloud-Static-Website/README.md

-# Deploy a Static Website in the Cloud
+# Deploy Static Website in the Cloud
  This is an instruction to deploy a ststatic website to AWS

  * Create your website.